todak2000/nigeria-state-lga-react-component/README.md

 ```

 ## API
-This is a list of props required
+This is a list of props required/optional.
+It is important to note that depending if `isMultipleSelect` is `true` or `false`, developer might want to customize the Select/Option component.

 | **Property**            	| **Description**                                                                        	| **DefaultValue** 	| **Type** 	| **Component Type**                        	| **Compulsory** 	|
 |-------------------------	|----------------------------------------------------------------------------------------	|------------------	|----------	|-------------------------------------------	|----------------	|
 | `setState`              	| Function that allows you to update the selected `state` value                          	| `null`           	| function 	| `StateWidget`                             	| Yes            	|